-These are all affiliate links, if you make a purchase (of anything on Amazon, not just these items) after clicking through, I will earn a small commission.
-Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
+These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
+Ads and affiliate links are how I can keep this website running and offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!

 - Citric acid